-If you have experienced violence or threats of violence in your relationship, you should seek help as a matter of urgency.
+If you have experienced domestic abuse in your relationship, you should seek help as a matter of urgency.

 Staying Safe In Your Home